Alexa Collins Bring The Heat In A Lacy Turquoise Bra & Matching Panties For Sizzling Bedroom Snaps

 Another day, another smoking-hot Instagram post from Alexa Collins.

-The Florida-based model took to her account on Friday, January 15 to send temperatures soaring with a new series of photos that have proven hard to be ignored.
+The Florida-based model took to her account on Friday, January 15, to send temperatures soaring with a new series of photos that have proven hard to ignore.

 The update included a total of three snaps that captured Alexa looking as beautiful as ever in a set of sexy turquoise lingerie from Lounge Underwear that popped against her deep, allover tan.
 The coordinated set of intimates included a lacy balconette bra with a low neckline that showcased a daring amount of her voluptuous cleavage as well as her bare decolletage.
-It had underwire-style cups with a cage design and flirty scalloped trim that drew even more attention to the busty display, while its thick satin band helped t highlighted her slender frame.
+It had underwire-style cups with a cage design and flirty scalloped trim that drew even more attention to the busty display, while its thick satin band helped t0 highlight her slender frame.

 Alexa rocked a pair of racy panties in the same bold hue for the sizzling photo op as well.
 The barely there undergarment exposed the beauty's curvy hips and shapely thighs in their entirety thanks to its high-cut design.
 The number's waistband was made of the same satin material as the band on her bra and featured the brand's name printed on it in white lettering.
 Its straps fit snugly around her midsection, accentuating her trim waist while also bringing attention to her taut stomach and chiseled abs.